 Becoming a lineman might be a good career choice if you like to work outdoors.
 However, you must know that the work is physically demanding.
 You must frequently work at heights of more than 100 feet.
 But if that doesn’t sound good for you, then operating as an electrician is a perfect choice to consider.

 It is usually not as hard on the body and demands working in adverse weather conditions.
-With the help of an electrician training program , you can advance your career and make well over $100,000 per year.
+With the help of an electrical or mechanical training program, you can advance your career and make well over $100,000 per year.
 So go for any of the fields that your heart desires.